Pustelto/personal_web/src/blog/reverse-engineer-linear-1-header/index.md

 I have seen and even build dynamic hiding of the list based on available size of the container.
 Most of the time the solutions weren't perfect and at certain edge cases they broke.
 But I didn't manage to break it even once in Linear (I really tried).
 And the solution is very performance effective as well.

-- It uses CSS to control positioning and visibility to make the extra tabs invisible (through `visibility: hidden`), but they are still in DOM and occupy exact same spot.
+- Tabs are hidden using CSS `visibility: hidden` to make the extra tabs invisible, but they are still in DOM and occupy exact same spot (overflow is set to hidden).
   - This avoid extra layout flickering, that might appear in solutions that really remove the items from DOM (or use `display: none`).
   - It also makes it easy to enable drag and drop and show entire list for reordering.
 - Popover Trigger (that **2 more** button) is then absolutely positioning after last visible item, and it's size is take into the calculations when the app decide if another tab should be hidden or shown.
 - The width calculation happens if the active tab or the actual tabs changes (and it happens in the `useLayoutEffect` hook).
 And then when the size of the tabs container changes (using resize observer for that).

+Below is a code that calculates which tabs should be hidden and what should be the position and size of the popover trigger button at the end:

 ```jsx
 function calculateTabLayout(containerRef, activeFacetIndex) {